 Lisbon Travel Tips:

-- Pick up your own copy of the Pocket Rough Guide to Lisbon.
+- Pick up your copy of the Pocket Rough Guide to Lisbon.
 It’s got just the right amount of info about Lisbon and will comfortably fit in a small bag when you wander the city streets.
 If you’re combining your 4-day trip to Lisbon with other stops in Portugal, also pick up the Lonely Planet Guide to Portugal.
 I personally used both books when visiting Lisbon and Porto.

 - Browse through this collection of online tickets to Lisbon’s various sites, tours, and experiences.
 Tickets are immediately issued and usually delivered by email.
 This includes the Lisbon Card which allows skip-the-line access to 26 museums and monuments as well as free use of public transportation.
 As you’ll later read, part of the fun in Lisbon is using the famous “lifts” (elevadores) to negotiate the steep hills.
 With each ride costing a few Euros, the Lisbon Card unlocks additional unexpected savings.

-- Getting from the Lisbon airport to the city is quite simple as the distance isn’t great.
+- Getting from Lisbon airport to the city is quite simple as the distance isn’t great.
 A Taxi should cost under €20 (depending on the traffic) but you can also use the Metro.

 - Lisbon is a city that’s best explored by combining walking together with its antiquated elevators (elevadores) for negotiating the steep hills and trams (electricos) for scenic rides between neighborhoods.
 For longer (and quicker) journeys, consider using the Metro.